gumag/gumag.github.io/_posts/2017-05-19-wayne-benett.md

 **What did you do after the shahadah?**

-I called my mom right after I took the shahadah and said "I became Muslim" she was shocked and stayed silent for a miniute or two.
+I called my mom right after I took the shahadah and said "I became Muslim" she was shocked and stayed silent for a minute or two.
 Then she asked "You became what?".
 I said "I am now a Muslim" She started to scream and called my father.
 My father came and picked up the phone.
 I told him that I had entered Islam.
 He could not believe it and said, "You seem to be under the influence of drugs."
 I said, "Dad, I'm not drunk, but I became a Muslim."

 **Is there a difference between your life before Islam and your life after Islam?**

 I felt the difference between Islam and Christianity.
-Before Islam I was very social and I was always involved in all activities related to music or dance.
+Before Islam I was very social and always involved in all activities related to music and dance.
 Now I wear a dress and put a rag on my head - as they say - and everyone wants to know what happened to me, and what changed me when I was away from them.
 I told them: I am a Muslim now.
 I did it because I had to protect myself, so that people know that there has been a change in my life; I will not do a lot of the things I was doing before.
 At the university a lot of students started avoiding me and would change course whenever they see me outside.

-**Did you call for Islam after God guided you?**
+**Did you invite people to Islam?**

 I started to adhere to the teachings of Islam, and I realized that the Muslim is a mirror of his religion in front of non-Muslims.
-Alhamdulillah, Allah used me to guide 21 students from my university to Islam.
+Alhamdulillah, Allah used me to guide 21 students at my university.
 I remember I was talking to Islamic preacher Siraj Wahhaj and told him "I think I am not a good enough Muslim; God has guided only 21 men through me."
 He looked at me in astonishment and said "21?
 It's a good number".
 We were going to houses, knocking on doors and talking to people about Islam.